 Keyword 20 mins or less, avocado, ginger, gut health, High Fiber Meal, High Protein, lime, maple syrup, onions, Quick Meal, quinoa, red cabbage, rice, scallions (spring onion), turmeric, walnuts

-For the Almond Satay Dressing: in a small blender, blend the almond butter, lime juice, ginger, tamari, maple syrup, and rice vinegar.
-Alternatively, mince the ginger, and whisk all the ingredients together in a small bowl.
+Prepare the Almond Satay Dressing: In a small blender, blend the almond butter, lime juice, ginger, reduced-sodium tamari, maple syrup, rice vinegar, and ¼ cup (60 ml) water until smooth.
+Alternatively, mince the ginger and whisk all the ingredients (except the water) together in a small bowl.
+The dressing thickens quickly, so add a dash more water and whisk again before adding to your salad if needed.

-In a large serving bowl, combine the quinoa, cabbage, edamame, mint, walnuts, spring onion, avocado, and the almond satay dressing.
+Assemble the salad: In a large serving bowl, combine the quinoa, cabbage, edamame, fresh mint, walnuts, spring onion, avocado, and the almond satay dressing.
+Toss gently to combine, and serve right away.
 Enjoy!

 Video